Monknow/monknow.dev/src/pages/blog/2021-11-13_s/index.en.md

 ---
 # Introduction

-Normally, when using vanilla Javascript to manipulate a canvas element, you would have to get an [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) reference of the canvas element in the DOM, then call [HTMLCanvasElement.getContext()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) to get a drawing context and start drawing onto the canvas.
-However, in React, you use JSX to manipulate the DOM, and when you need access to an HTMLElement reference, you can simply use the useRef hook.
-However, it can be tricky to know where to call useRef() and getContext(), so they just get called when needed and therefore avoid unnecessary calculations on every render.
+Normally, when using vanilla Javascript to manipulate a canvas element, you would have to get an [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) reference of the canvas element in the DOM, then call [`HTMLCanvasElement.getContext()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) to get a drawing context and start drawing onto the canvas.
+However, in React, you use JSX to manipulate the DOM, and when you need access to an HTMLElement reference, you can simply use the `useRef` hook.
+Nevertheless, it can be tricky to know where to call `useRef` and `getContext`, so they just get called when needed and therefore avoid unnecessary calculations on every render.

 # The Gist

 ## 1. Create a React App

-Create a new React app and once all packages are installed, change the directory to it.
+Create a new React app and once all packages are installed, change the directory to the new folder.

 ```shell
  npx create-react-app canvas